TaraRhoseyn/kicks_ecomm_store/README.md

 Please see Feature 7 to see the result of the search page.

+User stories covered by this feature: 6,14

 **Feature 2: Footer**

 The footer lets users go to social media accounts of the site owners (placeholders) and redirect themselves to the home page.

 ![Feature 2](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_2.png)

+User stories covered by this feature: 6

 **Feature 3: Login**